avixai/bsidessf-hands-on-devsecops-2025/README.md

 BSides SF attendees will learn about setting up basic CI/CD processes that incorporate security using both open source and commercial tool

 Here we provide an introduction to the workshop and the team running it.
-We will also cover some basics around how to ask for help and the tools we will be using across the two hour session.
+We will also cover some basics around how to ask for help and the tools we will be using across the two hour session

 ## Pre-setup Phase